indiphilegogela/CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01/README.md

     - Identify potential obstacles or challenges in reaching your goals.
     - Consider strategies to overcome these challenges.
+      1. Lack of funding
+      2. Rare bouts of demotivation and melancholy
+      3. Lack of resources
 2. **Opportunities for Growth**:

     - Highlight any opportunities you can leverage for career growth.
     - Include networking, mentorship, or educational opportunities.
+      1. Networking, I am a person who can speak with anyone.
+      2. Partnerships
+      3. Learning new skills
+      4. Being useful
+      5. Being sharp and calculating

 ### Submission